Python Programmer Career Guide

 Lead businesses with strong analysis skills:...

 - Time: 72% of graduates finish within 18 months.

 - Tuition and fees: $4,055 per 6-month term.

 Master data mining, visualization, and SQL—and lead analytics at the business of your choice.

 No need to wait for spring or fall semester.
 It's back-to-school time at WGU year-round.
 Get started by talking to an Enrollment Counselor today, and you'll be on your way to realizing your dream of a bachelor's or master's degree—sooner than you might think!

 The most obvious skill that a Python programmer needs is proficiency in writing Python code.
 But that’s not all a Python programmer needs; to be an effective programmer who can complete projects quickly and effectively, some more general skills will be highly useful, such as the ability to think creatively and solve problems.

-To summarize the kinds of skills that a Python programmer needs:
+To summarize, here are some of the kinds of skills a Python programmer needs:

 - Python programming skills

 How Much Does a Python Programmer Make?